TykTechnologies/tyk-operator/docs/getting-started.md

 > Please wait awhile until all pods reach READY `1/1` and STATUS `Running` state.

-Once the pod is ready, we can update our `httpbin` API's `target_url` field for proxying our requests to the Service that we've created above.
+Once the pod is ready, we can update our `httpbin` API's `target_url` field to proxy our requests to the Service that we've created above.

 > You can check all Services in the `<ns>` namespace as follows;
 ```bash